Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Theoretical impact of RSD on angular homogeneity index

 Combining both effects, the full galaxy power spectrum in redshift space is expressed as:

 By applying a Fast Fourier Transform (FFT) to \(P_{gg}^{(s)}(k)\), we obtain the 3D two-point correlation function in redshift space:

-The redshift-space distortion (RSD) plays a crucial role in the calculation of the power spectrum \(P(k)\) and, consequently, the correlation dimension \(D_{2}(\theta)\) (Eqs.~\ref{eq:d2xi} and~\ref{eq:omega}).
-On large scales, the Kaiser effect can be accurately modeled using Eq.~\ref{ka}, while on small scales, the Finger-of-God (FoG) effect is typically modeled by Eq.~\ref{fin}.
+RSD plays a crucial role in the modelling of the power spectrum \(P(k)\) and, consequently, the angular homogeneity index \(D_{2}(\theta)\) (Eqs.~\ref{eq:d2xi} and~\ref{eq:omega}).
+We will explore the impact of RSD effects on the angular homogeneity index $D_{2}(\theta)$.
+On large scales, the Kaiser effect can be accurately modeled using Eq.~\ref{ka}, while on small scales, the FoG effect is typically modeled by Eq.~\ref{fin}.
 However, the theoretical model for RSD (Eq.~\ref{fin}) is not perfectly accurate at small scales due to the inherently nonlinear behavior of gravity in these regimes.
-One direct way to reduce the resulting systematic errors would be to improve the modeling of RSD at nonlinear scales (see, e.g., \cite{scoccimarro2004redshift,taruya2010baryon,seljak2011distribution,wang2014cdnet,de2013vimos}), but in this work, we adopt a different strategy, as described below.
+One direct way to reduce the resulting systematic errors would be to improve the modeling of RSD at nonlinear scales (see, e.g., \cite{scoccimarro2004redshift,taruya2010baryon,seljak2011distribution,wang2014cdnet,de2013vimos}).
+In this work, we will adopt a different strategy, as described in Section.~\ref{sec:s5}.